hms-dbmi-cellenics/api/README.md

 #### Step 4.
 Run the pipeline locally

-This is required for working on the Data Processing module of Cellenics or you want to obtain an .rds file for the Data Exploration module.
+This is required for working on the Data Processing module of Cellenics or if you want to obtain an `.rds` file for the Data Exploration module.
 Go to the [pipeline repo](https://github.com/hms-dbmi-cellenics/pipeline) and follow the instructions in the README to set up and start it on a separate terminal.
 After the pipeline service is started, any request from the API will be automatically forwarded to the pipeline and vice versa.